Seaver College COVID-19 Updates

 is provided on the class syllabus and is also available on each school's website.

-Support Request.
-If it's something else, complete the Seaver College Student Academic Challenges form.
+goes beyond a specific class or division, complete the Seaver College Student Academic Challenges form.
 Your information will go directly to the office of the dean of Seaver College.
 We

 will contact you as quickly as possible.
 Know that the college is committed to ensuring